 Paul had a successful career doing highly-rated morning radio shows at WCXR/Washington, DC-101/Washington, WIOQ/Philadelphia, WYNY/New York, WHCN/Hartford, and WRCN/Long Island.
 He has also been called upon to fill in as a talk radio host across the country on stations like KIRO/Seattle, WMAL/Washington, WHAS/Louisville, WBT/Charlotte, WXYT/Detroit, WRKO/Boston, and WCBM/Baltimore.

-You may have seen his "Hot Topic" segment on KMOV-TV's News 4 at 6, or his pieces on the op-ed page of the St. Louis Post-Dispatch, and on this website, HarrisOnline.com, where you'll find hundreds of his columns and podcasts.
+Paul has gone beyond radio to other content platforms.
+He did a nightly "Hot Topic" segment on KMOV-TV's News 4 at 6, wrote pieces for the op-ed page of the St. Louis Post-Dispatch, and continues to write and rant on this website, HarrisOnline.com, where you'll find thousands of his columns and podcasts.

-Paul has helped raise hundreds of thousands of dollars for many charities, emceed dozens of concerts, trivia nights, and comedy shows, appeared as a cable TV pundit, and was even immortalized on the cover of Snack Foods magazine.
+Paul has helped raise hundreds of thousands of dollars for charity, emceed dozens of concerts, trivia nights, and comedy shows, appeared as a cable TV pundit, and was even immortalized on the cover of Snack Foods magazine.

 Paul has one wife, one daughter, and one mortgage.